redis/redis-doc/docs/getting-started/faq.md

 ---
-title: "Frequently Asked Questions"
+title: "Redis FAQ"
-linkTitle: "Frequently Asked Questions"
+linkTitle: "FAQ"
 weight: 1
 description: >
-    These are the most commonly asked questions when beginning with Redis.
+    Some of the most commonly asked questions when beginning with Redis
 aliases:
     - /docs/getting-started/faq
 ---
-## Why is Redis different compared to other key-value stores?
+## How is Redis different from other key-value stores?

-There are two main reasons.

 * Redis has a different evolution path in the key-value DBs where values can contain more complex data types, with atomic operations defined on those data types.
 Redis data types are closely related to fundamental data structures and are exposed to the programmer as such, without additional abstraction layers.
 * Redis is an in-memory but persistent on disk database, so it represents a different trade off where very high write and read speed is achieved with the limitation of data sets that can't be larger than memory.
 Another advantage of